Speak Your Truth, But Be Forewarned…

 Speak your truth.

-Yes, it’s true, we should all be aloud to speak our truth.
+Yes, it’s true, we should all be allowed to speak our truth.
 Freedom of speech, after all!
-But just like freedom of speech, speaking your truth does not mean that you are protected from the repercussions.
+But just like freedom of speech, speaking your truth does not mean that you are protected from the consequences.
 Opinions are like assholes, everybody’s got one.
 Experiences are filtered through your beliefs, which happen to be the foundation of your opinions.

-You see, it’s “your” truth, not “the” truth.
-Your truth is just a version, an interpretation of “the” truth, and it can be as close to the absolute or as far away from the absolute as your current place in your spiritual evolution allows you to understand.
+You see, it’s your truth, not the truth.
+Your truth is just a version, an interpretation of the Truth, and it can be as close to the absolute Truth or as far away from the absolute Truth as your current place in your spiritual evolution allows you to understand.
 And that’s the truth ;).

 But we should be able to be who we are and believe what we believe!